KediDili/Creaturebook/README.md

 # Creaturebook
 A framework that allows the player to have a notebook that includes info on various creatures added by content packs and to discover them.
-(WIP)

 # For mod users
 As this mod is a framework, it wont do too much on its own.
 Download some content packs and have fun.
 For possibly-could-become-a-faq